 |

-Reasons to choose scalping 2: Shorter-term timeframes have the edge over longer-term ones
+Reason to choose scalping ②: Short-term charts have the edge over long-term charts

 |